[Klaviyo] Stape Conversion Tracking App

 Stape account data

-Fill in the following field:
+Fill in the following fields:

-- Container API Key - an alphanumeric string used to identify your app.
+- Container API Key – an alphanumeric string used to identify your app.
 You can find the Container API Key in the Container Settings section of your Stape account.
-For step-by-step guidance, check to the detailed instructions on how to find the Container API Key.
+For step-by-step guidance, check the detailed instructions on how to find the Container API Key.

-Klavio-related fields
+Klaviyo-related fields

 Map your Klaviyo CRM fields to the conversion event parameters.

 - (Optional) Select the field where the Meta Lead ID is stored.
-Note: The dropdown will only display custom fields.
+Note: the dropdown will only display custom fields.

 - To send additional user data to Meta, choose a parameter from the left dropdown and match it with the corresponding CRM field using the right dropdown.